 The Villages of Bristol and Silver Lake and the Towns of Brighton, Bristol (subsequently annexed by the Village of Bristol), Paris, and Somers adopted the multi-jurisdictional plan document as their local comprehensive plan.
 The Towns of Salem and Wheatland, the Village of Pleasant Prairie, and the City of Kenosha have adopted separate comprehensive plans based on the multi-jurisdictional plan.
 More information, including amendments to the multi-jurisdictional plan adopted by the County Board, is available on the Kenosha County website: http://www.co.kenosha.wi.us/index.aspx?NID=776

 Ozaukee County was awarded a State comprehensive planning grant in 2004.
 With the exception of the City of Cedarburg, all cities, towns, and villages in the County, including the Village of Newburg which straddles the Ozaukee-Washington County line, participated in a multi-jurisdictional planning program to develop a comprehensive plan for the County and each of the participating local governments.
-SEWRPC and UW-Extension assisted in preparing the plans.
+The Commission and UW-Extension assisted in preparing the plans.
 The multi-jurisdictional comprehensive plan was adopted by the Ozaukee County Board on April 2, 2008.
 All local plans were adopted by April 14, 2009.
 An amendment to the multi-jurisdictional plan to incorporate the local plans was approved by the Ozaukee County Board on May 6, 2009.
 The adopted County plan, as amended in May 2009, is available here.
-Additional information about the plan, including amendments adopted by the County Board after May 6, 2009, is available on the Ozaukee County website: http://www.co.ozaukee.wi.us/smartgrowth/.
+Additional information about the plan, including amendments adopted by the County Board after May 6, 2009, is available on the Ozaukee County website: http://www.co.ozaukee.wi.us/889/Comprehensive-Planning.

 Racine County and all 17 cities, towns, and villages were awarded a State comprehensive planning grant in 2006 to prepare a multi-jurisdictional comprehensive plan.
-SEWRPC and UW-Extension assisted in developing the plan.
+The Commission and UW-Extension assisted in developing the plan.
 The multi-jurisdictional plan was adopted by the Racine County Board on October 13, 2009.
 The multi-jurisdictional plan document was adopted as the local comprehensive plan by 16 of the 17 participating communities.
 The adopted multi-jurisdictional plan is available here.
 The seventeenth community, the City of Racine, endorsed the multi-jurisdictional comprehensive plan and adopted a city comprehensive plan based upon the multi-jurisdictional plan.
 The adopted City of Racine plan is available here.
 More information is available on the Racine County UW-Extension website: http://racine.uwex.edu/racine-county-comprehensive-planning/.

-Walworth County and 13 towns worked together on a multi-jurisdictional comprehensive plan with assistance from SEWRPC.
+Walworth County and 13 towns worked together on a multi-jurisdictional comprehensive plan with assistance from the Commission.
 The plan was adopted by the Walworth County Board on November 10, 2009.
 Each participating town adopted the multi-jurisdictional plan as the town comprehensive plan prior to County Board adoption.
 The adopted multi-jurisdictional plan is available here.
 More information is available here.

 Washington County, 10 towns, and one village were awarded a State comprehensive planning grant in 2005.
-SEWRPC and UW-Extension were also part of the planning process.
+The Commission and UW-Extension were also part of the planning process.
 The multi-jurisdictional comprehensive plan was adopted by the Washington County Board on April 15, 2008.
 The adopted County plan is available here.
 Local comprehensive plans based on the multi-jurisdictional plan were adopted by the Town of Addison, Town of Barton, Town of Erin, Town of Farmington, Town of Hartford, Town of Kewaskum, Village of Kewaskum, Town of Polk, Town of Trenton, and Town of Wayne.
 The Town of Germantown adopted the multi-jurisdictional plan document as the Town comprehensive plan.
-More information is available on the Washington County website: http://www.co.washington.wi.us/departments.iml?mdl=departments.mdl&ID=PLN.
+More information, including amendments to the comprehensive plan adopted by the County Board, is available on the Washington County website: http://www.co.washington.wi.us/departments.iml?mdl=departments.mdl&ID=PLN.

 The Waukesha County comprehensive plan was adopted by the Waukesha County Board on February 24, 2009.
 The County was awarded a State comprehensive planning grant to assist with the plan.
-The planning effort was led by County and UW-Extension staff with participation from SEWRPC and 29 cities, villages, and towns.
-More information, including the plan report and plan amendments adopted by the County Board, is available on the Waukesha County website: http://www.waukeshacounty.gov/ctydevplan
+The planning effort was led by County and UW-Extension staff with participation from the Commission and 29 cities, villages, and towns.
+More information is available on the Waukesha County website: https://www.waukeshacounty.gov/ctydevplan

 State of Wisconsin–Department of Administration Comprehensive Planning Web Page: